 We are living close to the famous La Barceloneta beach in a small cozy flat owned by the Writers Guild of Norway.
 As a member, my husband can use the flat when it’s available, and luckily enough it was free on some perfect dates for us.

 The beach is surrounded by old buildings and narrow streets.
 Restaurants are everywhere and the quality of the food is amazing.
 The studio flat felt like home immediately.
-It is cozy and minimalist; a typical writer’s cave on the top of an old building in a narrow street.
+It is cozy and minimalist, a typical writer’s cave on the top of an old building in a narrow street.
 It is located in the middle of everything, but still very quiet.
-Silence and an old-style building with history in the walls create a very calm atmosphere.
+Silence and an old-style building with history on the walls create a very calm atmosphere.
 It is a perfect place to digest the impressive bombardment of a big city.